Mabel Caparrós

-Mabel Luisa Caparrós (born 9 January 1956) is an Argentine psychologist and politician, currently serving as National Deputy elected in Tierra del Fuego.
-Caparrós previously served as a National Senator for Tierra del Fuego from 2001 to 2007.
-Historically a member of the Justicialist Party, since 2019 she is a member of the FORJA Concertation Party, and currently forms part of the Frente de Todos.
+Mabel Luisa Caparrós (born 9 January 1956) is an Argentine psychologist and politician.
+She previously served as a National Senator for Tierra del Fuego from 2001 to 2007 and later served as a National Deputy from 2019 to 2023.
+Formerly a member of the Justicialist Party, since 2019 she is a member of the FORJA Concertation Party.

 Early and personal life

 Caparrós was born on 9 January 1956 in Mar del Plata, in Buenos Aires Province.
 She studied psychology at the National University of Mar del Plata, graduating in 1982.
 In 1985 she moved to Río Grande, in Tierra del Fuego, where she worked at the Department of Minors and Families of the provincial government, and later at the Mental Health Service of Río Grande Regional Hospital.

 Caparrós is married to Roberto Eduardo Sánchez and has three children.

 Political career

 A member of the Justicialist Party (PJ), in 1993 she was an alternate candidate to the Chamber of Deputies, and, in 1995, she was elected to the City Council of Río Grande.
 As a councillor, she presided the commissions on Legislation and Interpretation.
 She was re-elected for a second term in 1999, during which she presided the PJ bloc.

 She ran for one of Tierra del Fuego's three seats in the Argentine Senate in the 2001 legislative election, as the second candidate in the PJ list, behind Mario Daniele.
 The list was the most voted, with 34.75% of the vote, and both Daniele and Caparrós were elected for the majority.
 She took office on 10 December 2001.
 Starting in 2003, she formed part of the Front for Victory bloc.
 In 2004, she authored Law 25.649, which mandates the use of generic names for drugs in medical prescriptions.

 In 2005, she was elected president of the Tierra del Fuego chapter of the Justicialist Party.
 In 2007, following poor results in that year's local elections, she resigned from the position.
 Later that year, Daniele and Caparrós ran for re-election, but the Front for Victory list came third and neither of them were elected.

 Caparrós was the vice governor candidate in the PJ ticket, alongside Adrián Fernández, in the 2011 provincial election.
 The Fernández-Caparrós ticket landed fourth in the election, with 6% of the vote.
 From 2011 to 2015, she was administrative secretary of the Tierra del Fuego Legislature, and from 2018 she served as legislative secretary of the Río Grande City Council.